contao/docs/docs/manual/layout/templates/twig/twig-syntax.en.md

 [Developer Documentation](https://docs.contao.org/dev/framework/templates/getting-started/#extending-twig).

 {{% notice tip %}}
 Do you want to try something?
-You can use [Twig fiddle](https://twigfiddle.com/) for that.
+You can use the [Twig Playground](https://twig.symfony.com/play) for that.
 {{% /notice %}}